“Today my wife was a witch!

 Does it make you feel quite so angry?

 This story was submitted to Love What Matters by Nic Bescoby, and originally appeared here.
 You can follow her journey on Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from stories from Nic: